Nursing Studies (3rd year entry)

 Our nursing degree uses a variety of assessment methods.
 The below list provides a guide to the types of assessment methods you can expect:

-As well as clinical practice, graduates from this programme have gone on to further study, leading to a postgraduate certificate, diploma or MSc in a healthcare-related subject.
+Some graduates choose further study, leading to postgraduate certificate or diploma or an MSc in a heathcare-related subject.

 The cost of attending university is an investment in your future career.